 How others reacted

-I started adding the Questions Method to the leadership workshops I was conducting that were based on Blanchard’s model.
+I started adding the Question Method to the leadership workshops I was conducting that were based on Blanchard’s model.
 I always began my workshops with a question of attendees, “what leadership problem or question do you want addressed/answered before we leave this session.”
 Consistently, the number one question was “how do I know when to give up on an employee?” or “how do I know when poor subordinate performance is not my problem?”

-So, I began including a handout and explanation of the Questions Method at the close of the workshop, and what I kept seeing and hearing on evaluations was that that tool was the most valuable piece for students.
+So, I began including a handout and explanation of the Question Method at the close of the workshop, and what I kept seeing and hearing on evaluations was that that tool was the most valuable piece for students.
 Many encouraged me to write about it, which eventually prompted me to bring the book out of my head and onto paper.

-I would also add that one client followed my suggestion and implemented the Questions Method as a replacement for their annual employee evaluation and got a very positive reaction and result from doing so.
+I would also add that one client followed my suggestion and implemented the Question Method as a replacement for their annual employee evaluation and got a very positive reaction and result from doing so.

 Thus far, the book is getting very favorable reviews and moreover is being used, which is most gratifying.